StefanRadusi/drop-it-like-is-hot/readme.md

 <br>

 # About this repo
-This a repo that can build it self as a library of components, checkout the following file:
+This a repo that can build it self as a library of components, here is the npm link: https://www.npmjs.com/package/drop-it-like-is-hot.<br>
+Checkout the following file, for how the to publish to npm:
 ```
 /.github/workflows/publish.yml
 ```